relativisticturtle/intcode-adventure-2021/YODAWG.md

 Oops!
 Memory access error...
 Why?
 Ah, of course!
 To put it simply: We have attempted to put one of two *equally sized* boxes inside the other.
 This implementation of the IntCode VM statically allocates a buffer of 1M integers for the code, but it cannot put a program of its own size in there.

 What to do?
-Give up? *No!* If we could only make `code[]`, the buffer holding the IntCode-program, start beyond all [code-sections, global & local memory-sections, and stack-sections](day11.md#memory-layout)...
+Give up? *No!* If we could only make `code[]`, the buffer holding the IntCode-program, start beyond all other sections-sections...
 Hmm...
 The reason it is not already is because of the compiler design, but it can be circumvented.
 We simply hard-code the `code`-pointer to a memory address at 10000 (should be sufficient) without ever declaring it as an array of any sort.
 Modern compilers would probably complain.
 Mine?
 Not so much.

 Second attempt, go!